Totodore/totodore.github.io/content/serde-wrapper.md

 pub fn from_value<'de, T: Deserialize<'de>>(
     data: &'de str,
 ) -> serde_json::Result<T> {
-    /// We create a json deserialize and we wrap it we our own to implement custom behavior. let inner = &mut serde_json::Deserializer::from_str(data);
+    /// We create a json deserialize and we wrap it with our own
+    /// to override some behaviors.
+    let inner = &mut serde_json::Deserializer::from_str(data);
     let de = Deserializer { inner };